kgopal0204/kgopal0204/README.md

 ### About Me

 I am a passionate and detail-oriented Data Analyst with a strong foundation in data analysis, visualization, and data cleaning.
-With hands-on experience in Python, SQL, and data visualization tools like Tableau and Excel, I specialize in transforming raw data into actionable insights that drive informed decision-making.
+With hands-on experience in Python, SQL, and data visualization tools like Power BI, Tableau and Excel, I specialize in transforming raw data into actionable insights that drive informed decision-making.
 My expertise extends to data wrangling, exploratory data analysis (EDA), and the creation of interactive dashboards that effectively communicate complex data trends.
 I thrive on uncovering patterns and trends within datasets, and I am eager to leverage my analytical skills to contribute to impactful business solutions.

 ## My Github Stats